Createdd/Writing/2020/articles/QuestionsAiPart1.md

 16. What are constraint satisfaction problems?
 What two components characterize this type of search problem?
 17. Name two real-world constraint satisfaction problems.
 18. What is a constraint graph?
 What are its nodes and edges?
-19. What type of constraints exist?
+19. What types of constraints exist?
 20. What are the basic approaches to solve constraint satisfaction problems?
 21. What is a backtracking search?
 What is the algorithmic approach?
 22. What are general-purpose heuristics?
 Name examples.